Frequently Asked Questions

 Quality is always cheaper in the long run.

 Our loft conversions are built to superior specification as standard.
 We know this means we will never be the cheapest loft company, but we would rather give our clients the best available of the materials and technology available because we believe you deserve the best for your family home.
-Our philosophy is that we strive to build your loft conversion as we would build our own.
+Our philosophy is that we strive to develop your loft conversion as we would develop our own.

 For instance (to hazard a guess) a cheaper loft company may probably use inferior quality materials for standard felt roof, laying down only a couple of layers of felt.
 Now its life span will be short and will inevitably start leaking in heavy rains.
 Whereas conversely, a high specification Rubberoid roof maybe more expensive initially, but has a 40 year life span.
 So in the long run it is always cheaper to pay for quality.